Answers to Parents Most Frequently Asked Questions

 In addition, ask your teacher about the topics being taught in the classroom each week, and visit your local library for books that correspond.
 For example, if the class is learning about bats, your library will offer a variety of fun reading materials.
 Having pre-existing knowledge on the topic will help your child recognize words more easily and encourage deeper comprehension.

-Parents who practice intentionality in fostering reading comprehension at home give their children the tools they need for a successful education.
+Parents who practice intentionality in fostering reading at home give their children the tools they need for a successful education.
 Remember, critical skills like reading comprehension don’t come overnight.
 They’re developed through patience and consistency.
 But by putting these strategies into practice, you’ll be surprised at how rapidly your child’s love for reading will grow.

 Video